 Somatostatin is an endogenous peptide that is secreted by neuroendocrine cells, activated immune cells and inflammatory cells.
 It affects its antiproliferative and antisecretory functions by binding to one of five types of somatostatin receptors (SSTR1- SSTR5).
 These are G-protein coupled receptors and are normally distributed in the brain, pituitary, pancreas, thyroid, spleen, kidney, gastrointestinal tract, vasculature, peripheral nervous system and on immune cells.
 Expression of SSTRs is highest on well-differentiated NETs.
 Somatostatin receptor type 2 is the most highly expressed subtype, followed by SSTRs 1 and 5, SSTR3 and SSTR4.

-The ubiquity of SSTRs on NET cell surfaces makes them ideal targets for treatment (e.g. PRRT) and imaging.
-There are two primary types of somatostatin receptor-based imaging available.
+The ubiquity of SSTRs on NET cell surfaces makes them ideal targets for treatment (e.g. Somatostatin Analogues (Octreotide/Lanreotide and PRRT), but also for imaging.
+There are two primary types of somatostatin receptor-based imaging available:

 The most common (currently) is the OctreoScan, which uses the ligand 111In-DPTA-D-Phe-1-octreotide and binds primarily to SSTR2 and SSTR5.
 In its original form, it provided a planar, full body image.
 In modern practice, this image is fused with single photon emission computed tomography (SPECT) and CT.
 This takes advantage of the specificity of the OctreoScan and the anatomic detail provided by SPECT/CT, improving OctreoScan’s diagnostic accuracy.
 These improvements have been shown to alter the management in approximately 15% of cases, compared with just OctreoScan images.
 In primary tumors, the OctreoScan’s sensitivity ranges from 35 to 80%, with its performance for unknown primary tumors dipping beneath the lower end of that range (24%).
 Its ability to detect the primary is limited by the size but not SSTR2 expression, as tumors less than 2 cm are significantly more likely not to localize but do not have significantly different SSTR2 expression than their larger counterparts.

 The newest somatostatin receptor-based imaging modality, although it has been around for some time, particularly in Europe.
 The most common of these labeled analogs are 68Ga-DOTATOC, 68Ga-DOTANOC and 68Ga-DOTATATE.
-The latter may often be referred to as NETSPOT in USA which is currently being rolled out after a 2016 approval – location update here.
+They may be known collectively as ‘SSTR-PET’.
+Additionally, the DOTATATE version may often be referred to as NETSPOT in USA but technically that is just the radionuclide mix currently being rolled out after a 2016 approval – location update here.

 These peptides are easier and cheaper to synthesize than standard octreotide-analog based ligands, boast single time point image acquisition compared to 2 or 3 days with Octreoscan.
 Its superior spatial resolution derives from the fact that it measures the radiation from two photons coincidentally.
 SPECT, in comparison, measures the gamma radiation emitted from one photon directly.
 This results in different limitations of detection – millimeters for 68Ga-PET compared with 1 cm or more for SPECT.
 There are a few choices of ligands with this type of imaging, but the differences lie primarily in their SSTR affinities – all of the ligands bind with great affinity to SSTR2 and SSTR5.
 68Ga-DOTANOC also binds to SSTR3.
 Despite these differences, no single 68Ga ligand has stood out as the clear choice for use in NETs.
 As with standard somatostatin receptor-based imaging, these 68Ga-PET studies are fused with CT to improve anatomic localization.